flupes/digibaro2/README.md

 Digital Barometer v2 (with e-Paper display).

+Status:
+- all supporting custom libraries are now written and include tests
+- main application *not* developed yet
+- schematic ready with preliminary board design
+- 3D enclosure concept (wood enclosure for next iteration)

 ## Goal

 Develop an open source digital barograph that does not require an external power